schism-dev/schism/SCHISM_BMI/README.md

+# Building and documentation
+The manual may be found on the SCHISM wiki at http://ccrm.vims.edu/schismweb/.
+Build instructions are described in Chapter 1.

+The online documentation can be accessed at https://schism-dev.github.io/schism.

-Building SCHISM and BMI Driver on the RDHPCS Hera supercomputer
+# Building SCHISM and BMI Driver on the RDHPCS Hera supercomputer

 # Import modules from the Hera supercomputer
 module load cmake/3.20.1